 Municipal Court and Traffic Court.
-If a county municipal court does not exist in the area, a Circuit Court may have a Municipal Court or Traffic Court division with jurisdiction over violations of municipal ordinances.
+A Circuit Court may have a Municipal Court or Traffic Court division with jurisdiction over violations of municipal ordinances.
 Some areas may also have administrative tribunals that operate under the supervision of the Circuit Court and hear cases related to violations of parking and traffic ordinances for a municipality.

 Missouri Administrative Hearing CommissionThe Administrative Hearing Commission is a neutral, independent administrative tribunal that has jurisdiction in over 100 matters identified by statute including State tax, professional licensing, Medicaid provider issues, disciplinary actions against State employees, and Highways and Transportation Commission actions.
 Some cases start at the Administrative Hearing Commission while others are appeals from decisions of other State agencies.

-Drug Court divisions create alternative ways of responding to certain crimes related to drug use and may offer a way for sentences and charges to be reduced, modified or dismissed.
+Drug Court programs create alternative ways of responding to certain crimes related to drug use and may offer a way for sentences and charges to be reduced, modified or dismissed.

-Mental Health Court divisions focus on the mental health and disability-related needs of people involved in the criminal justice system.
+Mental Health Court programs focus on the mental health and disability-related needs of people involved in the criminal justice system.

 Teen Court is designed as an alternative to the juvenile justice system for certain misdemeanor cases, and may offer a participant the ability to engage in restorative justice.

 Truancy Court is designed to focus on the needs of children, from elementary school through high school, who are chronically absent from school but not yet charged with juvenile delinquency.